 “The integration, we hope, will attract clients who are looking for marketing research with both breadth and global depth,” said Vanderveer.

-Barry Zimmerman, formerly the president of GfK Market Measures, will serve as president and COO.
+Barry Zimmerman, formerly president of GfK Market Measures, will serve as the president and COO.
 Dan Fitzgerald, former group EVP of GfK US Healthcare Companies, will serve as chief financial officer.
 Brian Hull, formerly president of GfK Strategic Marketing, will serve as chief consulting officer.
 Jim Callandrillo, former chief operating officer of GfK Market Measures, will serve as chief research and operations officer, with Maureen McLaughlin, former chief marketing officer of GfK Market Measures, to be chief marketing officer of the new company.

-The new entity represents the largest provider of fully integrated custom healthcare marketing research in the US, according to a statement.
+The new entity represents the largest provider of fully integrated custom health care marketing research in the US, according to a statement.